Tracking API quick start

 When a quota is reached, the API returns status code

 The Tracking API supports API key-level rate limiting, so it enforces a limit on the number of requests that clients can make.

 The standard rate limit of the Tracking API is 10 requests per second per API key.

 When a rate limit is reached, the API returns status code

 Your first Tracking API request will depend on the shipping platform being used:

 - If you are using the Metapack Platform, go to the API and use an API key and cURL and an order reference and/or a tracking identifier to retrieve a parcel journey .

 - Alternatively, if you are using another shipping platform, go to the API and use an API key and cURL to create a delivery or a delivery leg .

-If you are more comfortable using an API developer platform like Postman, check out our guide how to configure Postman to interact with the API.
+If you are more comfortable using an API developer platform like Postman, check out how to configure Postman to interact with the API.